zerolawtech/ZAP-Tech/README.md

 ## Develoment Progress

-The SFT Protocol is still under active development and has not yet undergone a third party audit.
+ZAP is still under active development and has not yet undergone a third party audit.
 Please notify us if you find any issues in the code.
 We highly recommend against using these contracts prior to an audit by a trusted third party.

 ## Testing and Deployment